-FY2020 is the seventh year that CPS has used Student-Based Budgeting (SBB) to fund schools.
-SBB allocates funds to schools on a per-pupil basis, which helps ensure that funding is fair and equitable, as dollars follow students.
+FY2021 is the eighth year that CPS has used Student-Based Budgeting (SBB) to fund schools.
+SBB allocates funds to schools on a per–pupil basis, which helps ensure that funding is fair and equitable, as dollars follow students.

 CPS school budgets are based on student enrollment and demographics.
-Please see Appendix A for more information.
+For more information on student demographics, please see Appendix A.

-Budgets for SY2019–20 are based on each school’s 20th day enrollment during SY2018–19.
-Funding schools based on prior-year enrollment ensures that schools will not see a budget reduction in the fall, even if enrollment declines.
-However, if a school’s enrollment in the fall of SY2019-20 exceeds 20th day enrollment from the fall of SY2018–19, they will receive additional funding to support additional students.
+For the third straight year, budgets for SY2020–21 are based on each school’s 20th day enrollment during SY2019–20.
+Funding schools based on prior year enrollment ensures that schools will not see a budget reduction in the fall, even if enrollment declines.
+However, if a school’s enrollment in the fall of SY2020-21 exceeds 20th day enrollment from the fall of SY2019–20, schools will receive additional funding.
 This model allows schools to plan confidently for the year ahead without concern for potential budget reductions and provides school-based staff greater certainty about their positions in the coming year.

 Per CPS definition, a school:

 - Is officially authorized by the Chicago Board of Education;

 - Is based in one or more buildings inside the geographic boundaries of the City of Chicago;

 - Has or will have one of the following governance structures: a local school council, an appointed local school council, a board of directors, or a board of governors;

 - Employs at least one administrator to lead the school;